Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Bellingen has an income level below the national average, according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Bellingen is $41,450, and the average income stands at $53,244.
-These figures compare to those of Rest of NSW, which are $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Bellingen would be approximately $45,122 (median) and $57,961 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Bellingen all fall between the 18th and 19th percentiles nationally.
-The data shows that the predominant cohort spans 29.7% of locals (1,193 people) with incomes ranging from $1,500 to $2,999, reflecting patterns seen in the surrounding region where 29.9% similarly occupy this income range.
-Housing affordability pressures are severe in Bellingen, with only 82.8% of income remaining, ranking at the 17th percentile nationally.
-The area's Socio-Economic Indexes for Advantage (SEIFA) income ranking places it in the 4th decile.
+The median income among taxpayers in Bellingen suburb was $41,450 in financial year ended June 2023.
+The average income stood at $53,244 during the same period.
+These figures are lower than those for Rest of NSW, which were $52,390 and $65,215 respectively.
+Based on an 8.86% growth in wages since financial year ended June 2023, estimated median income would be approximately $45,122 by September 2025, with the average being around $57,961 during the same period.
+According to the Census conducted on August 2021, incomes in Bellingen ranked between the 18th and 19th percentiles nationally for households, families, and individuals.
+The predominant income cohort in Bellingen was 29.7% of locals (1,193 people) earning between $1,500 and $2,999 annually, a pattern also seen in the surrounding region where 29.9% fell within this range.
+Housing affordability pressures were severe, with only 82.8% of income remaining after housing costs, ranking at the 17th percentile nationally.
+The area's SEIFA income ranking placed it in the 4th decile.

 Frequently Asked Questions - Income